 Seattle is home to the highest number of Starbucks than any other city in the USA, meaning you’ll be caffeinated enough to drag your kids all over town.
 Which is a good thing, because there are so many great things to do in Seattle with kids and family-friendly activities in Seattle, starting with these.

-1. The Space Needle is the breathtaking, heart of Seattle that you will see from any spot in the city.
+The Space Needle is the breathtaking heart of Seattle that you will see from any spot in the city.
 Head to The Seattle Center and ride to the top of that bad boy!
 You will get the best views of Seattle and did you know there’s actually a rotating restaurant up there?
 What kid wouldn’t be impressed with that?

-6. Day Trip!
-If you have time for a day trip, I highly recommend jumping on a train or driving to Mt.
-Rainier National Park (about a 3 hour drive) for a close up peek at our most famous peak.
+Take a day trip to Mount Rainier National Park.
+If you have time for a day trip, I highly recommend jumping on a train or driving to Mount Rainier National Park (about a 3-hour drive) for a close up peek at Washington’s most famous peak.
 Snoqualmie Pass is perfect for a day of tubing (about an hour drive), snowboarding, and skiing.
-And consider catching a boat to The San Juan Islands for a whale watching tour (we have orcas!) and a day at one of our lazy islands.
+And consider catching a boat to The San Juan Islands for a whale watching tour (there are orcas!) and a day at one of the lazy islands.

-10. Lake Washington Parks.
+And finally, you can’t leave Seattle without seeing Lake Washington Parks.
 Lake Washington is yet another body of water that makes Seattle gorgeous.
 Choose one of a dozen parks lining this pretty lake that will give the kids somewhere fun to play AND allow you to take in more beautiful views of the city.
 Oh and also?
 Free.
 You can’t beat that.